J.P. Crawford Player Props: Mariners vs. Nationals

 Nationals Pitching Rankings

-- The Nationals' 4.71 team ERA ranks 26th across all league pitching staffs.
+- The Nationals have the 26th-ranked team ERA among all league pitching staffs (4.68).

-- Nationals pitchers combine to give up 105 total home runs at a clip of 1.3 per game (to rank 24th in the league).
+- Nationals pitchers combine to rank 24th in baseball in home runs surrendered (106 total, 1.3 per game).

-- Irvin makes the start for the Nationals, his 10th of the season.
-He is 1-4 with a 4.93 ERA and 33 strikeouts through 42 2/3 innings pitched.
+- Corbin (4-9) gets the starting nod for the Nationals in his 17th start of the season.
+He's put together a 5.32 ERA in 89 2/3 innings pitched, with 57 strikeouts.

-- In his last appearance on Thursday, the righty went six innings against the Arizona Diamondbacks, allowing one earned run while surrendering five hits.
+- His last appearance was on Saturday against the San Diego Padres, when the left-hander tossed five innings, surrendering seven earned runs while allowing seven hits.

-- In nine games this season, the 26-year-old has a 4.93 ERA and 7.1 strikeouts per nine innings, while allowing a batting average of .258 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.